Hi, I’m Matisse.

 WHO AM I?

-I am a journalist by education.
-A campaigner by occupation.
-A storyteller by practice and personality.
-I am a mother, wife, daughter, sister, and friend.
-I am a terrible cook.
-I am a kid who grew up in a backpackers resort in Fiji.
-A kid who never really grew up at all.
-A (very) ex-model.
-A reader.
-A writer.
+I am a writer, notetaker, and storymaker by habit and personality, I am a kid who grew up in a backpackers resort in Fiji, but mostly a kid who never really grew up at all.
 I watch a lot of television.
+I draw things of my notebook.
 I make up some stories.
 Some of them I share.

 WHAT DO I DO?